• Skip to primary navigation

 • Avoid using long pastas like spaghetti for this.

-• Make sure you rinse the pasta well before mixing it with the rest of the ingredients.
+• Make sure you rinse the pasta well in cold water before mixing it with the rest of the ingredients.
 Firstly, it cools down the pasta quickly, and it also removes excess starch from the pasta which stops it all sticking together.
 Make sure it is drained well too, as you don't want a watery dressing.

 • Add some diced avocado for extra creaminess.